-If you’re training for a marathon you may be wondering how to convert your running workout to the workout on the elliptical.
+If you’re training for a marathon you might be wondering how to convert your running workout to a workout on an elliptical.
 Even though you can add resistance to your workout, it still requires less effort than running on the road.
-You’d need to add more time to your elliptical workout in order to achieve roughly the same pace that you would on the road.
+You’d need to add more time to your elliptical workout in order to achieve roughly the same pace that you would running.

 For a full upper-body workout, use the swing handlebars.
 Even if you’re at a low-intensity setting, the push-pull action will engage different muscles.
 This helps strengthen and tone muscles and mimics the motion of running.

 If you want to focus solely on your legs, then use the stability handlebars to provide support and help maintain good posture when your legs start to fatigue.
-When you want to engage your core, simply let go of all the handlebars, which will activate your core into stabilizing you.
+When you want to engage your core, simply let go of all the handlebars, which will activate those muscles.